On certain integral Frobenius period maps for Shimura varieties and their reductions: Etale realization functor and prismatic -crystals

-A prism $\underline{A} = (A, I)$ is \emph{bounded} if the quotient ring $A/I$ has bounded $p^\infty$-torsion, i.e., $A[p^\infty] = A[p^n]$ for some integer $n$.
-For a bounded prism $\underline{A}$, the underlying ring $A$ is (classically) $(p, I)$-complete and $A/I$ is $p$-adically complete (see e.g., \cite[Lemma 1.1]{IKYPrisReal}).
-In the remaining part of this paper, by a prism we always mean a $p$-torsion free and bounded prism, unless otherwise specified.
+A prism $\underline{A} = (A, I)$ is \emph{bounded} if the quotient ring $A/I$ has bounded $p^\infty$-torsion, i.e., $A/I[p^\infty] = A/I[p^n]$ for some integer $n$.
+For a bounded prism $\underline{A}$, the underlying ring $A$ is (classically) $(p, I)$-complete and $A/I$ is $p$-adically complete (see e.g., \cite[Lemma 1.2]{IKYTannak}).
 A prism $\underline{A} = (A, I)$ is \emph{crystalline} if we have $I = pA$.
-In fact, we will mostly consider crystalline prisms in this paper.
+In particular, a crystalline prism is $p$-torsion free.
+In the remaining part of this article, by a prism we always mean a $p$-torsion free and bounded prism, unless otherwise specified.

 A \emph{morphism of prisms} $(A, I) \to (B, J)$ is a homomorphism of rings $A \to B$, compatible with Frobenius structure and sending $I$ into $J$.
-By the rigidity property of morphisms between prisms \cite[Proposition 3.5]{BSPrism}, the existence of such a morphism implies that we necessarily have $J = I \cdot B$.
-A morphism of prisms $(A, I) \to (B, J)$ is \emph{$I$-completely flat} (resp. \emph{faithfully flat, smooth, \'etale}) if $B \otimes^{\mathcal{L}_{\cris}}_A A/I$ is concentrated in degree $0$ and the canonical homomorphism $A/I \to B \otimes^{\mathcal{L}_{\cris}}_A A/I$ is flat (resp. faithfully flat, smooth, \'etale).
+By the rigidity property of morphisms between prisms \cite[Proposition 3.5]{BSPrism}, the existence of such a morphism implies that we necessarily have $J = I B$.
+A morphism of prisms $(A, I) \to (B, J)$ is \emph{$I$-completely flat} (resp. \emph{faithfully flat, smooth, \'etale}) if $B \otimes^{\mathrm{L}}_A A/I$ is concentrated in degree $0$ and the canonical homomorphism $A/I \to B \otimes^{\mathrm{L}}_A A/I$ is flat (resp. faithfully flat, smooth, \'etale).

 For each prism $\underline{A} = (A, I)$, the ideal $I$ is finitely generated.
 Since $I$ is an invertible ideal, the open subset $ U(I):=\mathrm{Spec} A - \mathrm{V}(I)$ is affine.
 Its ring of global sections is denoted by $A[1/I]$.
 For each mathematical object $X$ (e.g., sheaves, schemes, modules) over $A$, we denote by $X[1/I]$ its restriction on $U(I)$; for example, for each $A$-module $M$, we write $M[1/I]$ for the base change $M \otimes_A A[1/I]$.
 We write $U(\underline{A})$ for the subset $\mathrm{Spec} A - V(p, I)$.
 Clearly we have $U(I)\subseteq U(\underline{A})$.
 Hence for a vector bundle $\sE$ (or other meaningful mathematical objects) over $U(\underline{A})$, the notation $\sE[1/I]$ is understood.